Kwetsani Camp is a water-based camp...

 Drinks included: Bottled water, soft drinks, local beers and spirits and a limited selection of (usually) South African red and white wines are included.
 Champagne and imported wines and spirits will cost extra and may need to be requested in advance.

-Attitude towards children: Children are welcome and we felt that the managers at Kwetsani Camp were particularly positive about receiving children.
-Children of 12 years of age and over are accepted.
-Kwetsani Camp may accept children of ages 8-12 if the whole camp is booked out but this must be requested in advance.
+Attitude towards children: Children aged 12 years and over are welcome at Kwetsani Camp and we felt that the managers were particularly positive about receiving children.
+They may accept children aged 8–12 if the whole camp is booked out exclusively.

 Power supply: Generator